nspcc-dev/neofs-spec/01-arch/00-overview.md

 network health, aggregate Storage Nodes reputation ratings and perform data audit, giving out penalties and bounties depending on the audit results.
-Inner Ring nodes listen for both Main Net and Sidechain, providing a trusted and reliable way of data syncronization between two Blockchains.
+Inner Ring nodes listen for both Main Net and Sidechain, providing a trusted and reliable way of data synchronization between two Blockchains.

 Each Storage node in the system has a set of key-value attributes describing node properties such as geographical location, reputation rating, number of